 Into Thin Air by Jon Krakauer, narrated by Philip Franklin.
 I read Into Thin Air shortly after both of my sons came home from college to quarantine in March and talked about it so much that my entire family went into an Everest deep dive.
 This book is a chilling (no pun intended) account of survival and death in a very inhospitable place.

-My Goodreads note:I thought this was an excellent book as an eye-witness account of a journalist hiking Everest in 1996 during a deadly storm.
+My Goodreads note:I thought this was an excellent book as an eye-witness account by a journalist hiking Everest in 1996 during a deadly storm.
 It was gripping, touching, and (I felt) as honest as could be given the writer was a participant who survived and was still dealing with the guilt and shock of the experience.
 I learned so much.
 I talked about the book so much with my family.
 I continue to Google information about the tragedy and about Everest.
 It’s nonfiction that reads like a thriller.
 Aside: I will not be climbing Everest.
 5 stars.

 The 7 1/2 Deaths of Evelyn Hardcastle by Stuart Turton.
 I am not even sure how to describe this mindbender of a book which was recommended to me by my daughter.
 It’s a complicated mystery that requires complete concentration from its reader.
-I experienced one of the worst book hangerovers in years after reading this one.
+I experienced one of the worst book hangovers in years after reading this one.

 My Goodreads note:What did I just read?!
 A dark, propulsive mindbender of a book which would weirdly pair well with Blake Crouch’s Dark Matter.
 I’m exhausted from all the time-travel, sustained urgency, and abundance of facts and people to keep straight.
 There are several mysteries going on, not just Evelyn Hardcastle’s death, but I wasn’t really trying to figure them out.
 I just wanted to enjoy the ride.
 And what a crazy ride it was!
 I’m not sure I’ll be able to sleep; my brain is too agitated… 4.5 stars.